 - a.
-The expected savings (as a percentage) from both building and site related water conservation measures (e.g., WasterSense fixtures and toilets, xeriscaping, cisterns, graywater reuse, constructed wetland, rain garden, soil and moisture irrigation sensors) relative to conventional measures; - How the building design aims to mitigate the urban heat-island effect (e.g., project will include a vegetative roof or highly reflective surface); - c.
-In reference to SHRAE 90.1 2019, how the mechanical equipment will offer better energy performance than the minimum allowed by code (e.g., high SEER-rated HVAC unit); and - d.
-How the project will support the goals and targets of the Town's Climate Action and Response.
+The expected savings (as a percentage) from both building and site related water conservation measures (e.g., WasterSense fixtures and toilets, xeriscaping, cisterns, graywater reuse, constructed wetland, rain garden, soil and moisture irrigation sensors) relative to conventional measures; - b.
+How the building design aims to mitigate the urban heat-island effect (e.g., project will include a vegetative roof or highly reflective surface); - c.
+In reference to SHRAE 90.1 2019, how the mechanical equipment will offer better energy performance than the minimum allowed by code (e.g., high SEER-rated

-6. Energy Efficiency: That the final plans shall incorporate a "20 percent more energy efficient" feature relative to the 2019 energy efficiency standard of the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE), as amended and in effect at the time of Special Use Permit issuance.
-Comparable standards generally recognized as applicable to building energy consumption, as amended and in effect at the time of building permit issuance, may be used by the applicant when incorporating the "so percent more energy efficient" feature into the final plans.
+- HVAC unit); and - d.
+How the project will support the goals and targets of the Town's Climate Action and Response. - 6.
+Energy Efficiency: Prior to issuance of a Zoning Compliance Permit, the developer shall incorporate a "20 percent more energy efficient" feature relative to the 2019 energy efficiency standard of the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE), as amended and in effect at the time of Conditional Zoning District issuance.
+Comparable standards generally recognized as applicable to building energy consumption, as amended and in effect at the time of building permit issuance, may be used by the applicant when incorporating the "so percent more energy efficient" feature into the final plans. - 7.
+Jordan Riparian Buffer: Any encroachments into the Jordan Buffer will require federal and state permits.